kkolk/mssql/README.md

 This role also handles local firewall changes as required and demonstrates how to make configuration adjustments to the SQL instance.

+Using default values it's designed to work as an role that can be added to the member server in the windows test environment I've laid out through a series of posts on http://frostbyte.us/configure-an-ansible-testing-system-on-windows-part-1/

 Requirements
 ------------